jgbarah/Notes/debian-xps-13.md

 ## HiDPI

 The screen has a high resolution.
-There are some configuration to be done so that fonts and applications in general do not appear too small in the screen.
+There is some configuration to be done so that fonts and applications in general do not appear too small in the screen.

 ### Firefox